Beyond the pain barrier

 Nicknamed ‘the family final’, this 1991 Scottish Cup decider featured Tommy McLean and brother Jim in direct managerial opposition as Motherwell took on Dundee United.
 There was nothing overly friendly about how the match eventually played out.

 Motherwell were leading 3-1 when keeper Ally Maxwell was kneed in the stomach in a collision with Dundee’s John Clark in the second half.
-As there were no substitute keepers to call upon, Maxwell had to play on despite significant injuries.
+As there were no substitute keepers to call upon, Maxwell had to play on despite significant injuries to his ribs and spleen.
+It was all worth it, though: the stand-in custodian pulled off a brilliant save to help his side win the game 4-3.

 Beckenbauer refuses to sling his hook